nirmata/nirmata-scripts/justaddusers-to-nirmata/README.md

 <ins>**Note:**</ins>

-If user already exists then the script will not be able to add the user to the required team.
-This script only works for new users.
+If user already exists then the script will not create a user again.

 ```sh